 We offer Scouts a one-of-a-kind opportunity to learn about sustainable agriculture and animal husbandry, local eating, environmental stewardship, and much more!
 Farm animals, vegetable and flower gardens, beekeeping, sheep shearing, greenhouses, maple sugaring, an historic barn, and a forested woodland trail are just some of the options for exploration at the Farm.

 Pitch your tent, make dinner over a campfire, and enjoy the night sounds on the Farm!
-Help feed and water the farm animals in the morning, and collect your own eggs for a hearty farmers’ breakfast.
-One dozen eggs and 12 oz. maple syrup are compliments of the Farm.
+Help feed and water the farm animals in the morning.

 When: Sept – Nov and April – June, Friday or Saturday night

 Time: 3pm check in & 12pm check out

 We are happy to work with Scout leaders to tailor our programming to satisfy your Scouts’ badge requirements.

 Areas of study on the farm include:

 - Farm Animals

 - Worms and Composting

 - Eating Local